EBIvariation/vcf-validator/README.md

 Now you can easily install the ODB ORM and compression libraries just by running `./install_dependencies.sh osx`.
 You may run `./install_dependencies.sh --help` for usage instructions.

-Finally, add the `osx_dependencies/odb-2.4.0-i686-macosx/bin` subfolder to your PATH to be able to run the ODB compiler.

 #### Compile

 In order to create the build scripts, please run `cmake` with your preferred generator.
 For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.